 - 10If you don't have your own translator and need one, the office may be able to provide you with one when you get there.
 Depending on the place, you may need to make an appointment for your translator.
 Check the requirements for your location by visiting the location's website or calling (a phone number should be listed on the interview letter).A translator, if you need one.

 What to Expect at a US Immigration Visa Interview

-- 1Show up 15 minutes early.Better early than late!
+- 1Better early than late!
 You will likely need to get through security at the entrance.
-They'll let you know where you are supposed to go.Advertisement
+They'll let you know where you are supposed to go.Show up 15 minutes early.Advertisement

 - 3If you haven't yet, pay the interview fee.

 - 4Get your fingerprints and a photo taken.